shinmorino/qgate/docs/source/gate.rst

 U2 gate, single qubit gate with 2 parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Gates in this section are single qubit gates with two parameters.

 U2(phi, lambda) : u2 gate defined in OpenQASM.
 Global phase differs from the original definition.

 .. math::